MythicAgents/hydra/README.md

 ```
 and you can access it via `msg.Inputs["myToken"]` to get the `apitoken` to use in your `await mythic.login(apitoken=msg.Inputs["myToken"])` style call.

+### Debugging

+If you run a eventing step and it fails, you can always view the stdout/stderr of the step in Mythic's UI by doing the following:
+* Go to the Eventing page
+* Either find the instance of your workflow on the main table, or click on the left-hand side for the name of your workflow and from the more condense table find your workflow instance
+* Click the share icon to bring that instance up to the main graph at the top
+* Right-click the step that you want to inspect and select "View Details"
+* There will now be a stdout/stderr section you can expand to see more specific details

 ## Accessing Custom Functions

 You can reference any of these specific functions as part of you eventing scripts by calling out the `custom_filename` and `custom_function` you want to execute as part of the `Input` field in a step.